cocoball200/cocoball200/README.md

 -  I'm in London (I'm open to relocating any cities)
 -  I participated in some commercial projects from scratch.
 -  If you find someone who have experience from scartch to market, 🙋🏻‍♀️
--  I'm proficient in Korean and English
+-  I'm proficient in speaking and writing Korean and English

 ## TECHNICAL SKILLS